antonisstathis/MilitaryServicesDocs/BackEndDocs/CalculateServices.md

+Overview of the Service Calculation Algorithm

+This document explains the algorithm responsible for calculating new service assignments.
+This algorithm functions as the core scheduling service of the web application, assigning unit services to available soldiers in a fair and balanced manner.

+Purpose and Fairness Principle
-In this file i explain the algorithm that calculates the new services.
-This is the service of this web app and in reality this is a scheduler that assigns the services of the unit to the available soldiers.
-This scheduler ought to be fair.
-It means that two soldiers of the same category that started the same day their career and have served in the same units must have the same number of armed,unarmed services and free of duty days to rest.
-Of course the mean is in most cases not an integer and that's why the difference in number of services between two random soldiers is 1 or in some rare cases even 2.
-The difference is equal with 2 in some rare cases as it the requirements must be satisfied.
+The scheduler is designed with fairness as its primary goal.
+Two soldiers belonging to the same category, who started service on the same date and have served in the same units, should have approximately the same number of armed services, unarmed services, and free-of-duty (rest) days.
+Since the average (mean) number of services per soldier is often not an integer, small differences between soldiers are expected.
+Typically, the difference between any two randomly chosen soldiers does not exceed one service, and only in rare cases it may reach two—this occurs when strict assignment constraints must still be satisfied.

-It means that all the unarmed services must be assigned to soldiers, all the armed soldiers (the other category) must be assigned only to armed soldiers and the days out must be fairly assigned too in order the soldiers to rest.
-The armed services are supposed to be very hard in comparison with unarmed ones.
-So when a number of unarmed services is going to be assigned to armed soldiers my algorithm assigns the unarmed service to the soldier who is more tired.
-I will discuss about it in the following lines of this md file and i will show you the method that finds the most tired soldiers that has priority.
-The criteria in order to conclude which soldiers are most tired is the proprtion of services of each soldier.
-For example suppose a soldier has served for 70 days in a unit and another one has served for 300 days in other units.
-Suppose that the first one has a proprtion of 5:1 (days in : days out) and that the other soldier with 300 days served has a proportion of 1:2 (days in : days out).
-I consider as more tired the soldier with 5:1 proportion and not that one with the 300 days.
-So my implementation calculates the proportions for all soldiers and saves them in a data structure as float numbers with descending order.
-It means that in the index 0 is the soldier with the biggest priority and the unarmed service will be assigned to him.
-In the following lines i will show you what my algorithm does from the first step until the last one.
-Let's keep in mind here that the soldiers are equal or more than the services and that the armed soldiers are equal or more than the armed services.
-In order this to be satisfied there is a check in server side when the post request is sent to add a new service.
-If the number of soldiers is not bigger orf equal with the number of services then the server responds with bad request and the message "Not enough soldiers available to add these services." printed in the global popup to notify the user.
-This message is saved in the messages.properties file and retrieved with the key addservicesrejected.
+The following constraints are always enforced:
+All unarmed services must be assigned.
+All armed services must be assigned exclusively to armed soldiers.
+Free-duty days must be distributed fairly to ensure adequate rest periods.

+Armed services are considered significantly more demanding than unarmed ones.
+For this reason, when unarmed services need to be assigned to armed soldiers, the algorithm prioritizes the most fatigued (tired) soldiers in that category.

+Determining Soldier Fatigue
+To determine which soldiers are the most tired, the algorithm computes a proportion for each soldier based on their service history.
+This proportion represents the ratio of days on duty to days off duty.

+For example:
+Soldier A has served 70 days in a unit with a ratio of 5:1 (days on : days off).
+Soldier B has served 300 days across several units with a ratio of 1:2.
+In this case, Soldier A is considered more tired, despite having fewer total service days, because their duty-to-rest ratio is significantly higher.
+The algorithm calculates these proportions for all soldiers and stores them as floating-point values in a data structure sorted in descending order.
+Thus, the soldier at index 0 in the list has the highest priority, meaning they are the most tired and will receive the next unarmed service assignment.

+Preconditions and Server-Side Validation
+The algorithm assumes that:
+The total number of soldiers is greater than or equal to the total number of services.
+The number of armed soldiers is greater than or equal to the number of armed services.
+To ensure these conditions are met, a server-side validation is performed whenever a POST request is sent to add new services.
+If the number of soldiers is less than the number of services, the server responds with an HTTP 400 (Bad Request) error and the message:
+"Not enough soldiers available to add these services."
+This message is defined in the messages.properties file under the key addservicesrejected and is displayed to the user via the global popup notification.

+/calc Endpoint Overview
-    The endpoint is the /calc and the name of method is calculateNewServices in the SoldiersController.java file.
+The /calc endpoint is implemented in the calculateNewServices method of the SoldiersController.java file.
-This is a get request here sent to the server when the user clicks the New Services button in the home page.
-As someone can see in the block of this method at first checks if the jwt token is validate but we will discuss about the security part in another file and i will silently pass this checks in my analysis here.
-What it does is just call the calculateServices method of the SoldierService file.
-This file has a field which is an instance of the CalculateServices class and in this block calls the calculateServices method and pass there the username which is the pk of the table User.
-The table User has a foreign key which is the pk of the table Soldier and the table Soldier has a foreign key which is the pk of the table Unit.
-It means that if i know the username then i can know the unit for which i have to calculate the services of the next day in this calculation.
-The method calculateServices returns an ArrayList of Soldier objects and then the method saveNewServices is called in order to insert in the services table the new services.
-The table servcices has a foreign key which is the pk of the soldiers table and in this column i save the soldier that executed this service.
-In addition the services table has a date column and there i save in this column the date of the next day calculation.
-So in this table when the New Services button is clicked there are new entries equal with the number of soldiers of the unit the moment the button was clicked by the user.
-The block in the component that sends this request does a second request after this in order to get these new entries and replace the rows of the table in the home page with these new ones which all have as a date the date of the next day.
-No delete query is executed for the services table as the user wants to see any previous calculation by just changing the date in the input html field of type text.

-    So the method that does the job is the calculateServices method of the CalculateServices java file and here i have my subproblems defined in order to solve the main problem which is to calculate the services of the next day with a way as described in the first paragraph of this file.
-You can never write the code for this in a single block but you have to define the subproblems that you have to solve with the correct order.
-Initially i create the data structure objects i need for the soldiers for the services and of course in the nextDate reference i keep the date of the next day calculation.
-The last subproblem i solve is to set the dates to this one.
-The data structures i need for the soldiers is an ArrayList to save them all ordered, two Sets which keeps unordered the armed and the unarmed soldiers (the two categories) and i use them in order to search in constant time for a soldier and a map with key the id of the soldier which is int.
-Of course i use the wrapper Integer class as a primitive type can not be used as a key in the HashMap.
-I need the map in order to search in constant time a soldier by his id.
-After that i create the data structure objects for the services that has to be assigned to the soldiers as described in the first paragraph of this file.
-Note here that all the services must be assigned.
-Each unit has at the day of each calculation a number of services and the commander defines them.
-The findByUnit methid just retrieves all of them and return them in the servicesOfUnit list ordered.
-The ArrayList is a dynamic data structure that keeps in a specific order the objects and i need two more lists for the armedServices and for the unarmed ones and a list to keep in descending order the proportions of the soldier for the subproblem in which i have to assign unarmed (easy one) service to an armed soldier as described in the first paragraph.
-The first method called is the addServicesAndSoldiers and i pass there all the data structures created above in order to save there all the soldiers and all the services of the unit.
-The Soldier class has a field services.
-In this list i add only the service that will be assigned for the next day.
-The setter method in this file calls the method add and the size of this list in each Soldier object is one.
-Now we have reached at a point that i can say that the problem is to iterate all soldiers of the allSoldiers list and set there a service.
-But the soldiers are more than the services so some are free od duty and i have to select which of them will be free of duty and the services can not be assigned to each soldier.
-So it is not that simple.
-The first subproblem i have to solve is to decide which soldiers will be free of duty and the remaining ones will be equal with the number of services.
+This endpoint is triggered via a GET request when the user clicks the “New Services” button on the home page.

+Request Handling Flow
+When the request is received, the method first performs a JWT token validation to ensure that the user is authenticated.
+The security aspects of this validation are discussed in detail in a separate document, so they will be omitted from this analysis.
+After successful validation, the method calls the calculateServices method from the SoldierService class.
+Within the SoldierService class, there is a field that holds an instance of the CalculateServices class.
+The service method invokes calculateServices, passing the username as a parameter.
+The username serves as the primary key (PK) of the User table, which is linked through foreign key relationships as follows:The User table has a foreign key referencing the Soldier table.
+The Soldier table has a foreign key referencing the Unit table.
+This relational chain allows the system to determine the unit associated with a specific user, enabling the application to calculate the next day’s service assignments for that unit.

+Service Calculation and Persistence
+The calculateServices method returns an ArrayList of Soldier objects, each representing a soldier with their newly assigned service for the upcoming day.
+After this, the saveNewServices method is invoked to insert the new service records into the services table in the database.

+This table includes:
+A foreign key referencing the soldiers table, identifying the soldier assigned to the service.
+A date column, where the date of the next day (the date for which the calculation was performed) is stored.
+As a result, when the “New Services” button is clicked, new entries are inserted into the services table—one for each soldier in the unit at the time of the request.
+Frontend Update Behavior
+After the new services are saved, the frontend component sends a second request to retrieve these newly created records.
+The response replaces the existing rows in the home page’s service table with the updated data, all of which correspond to the next day’s date.
+Importantly, no DELETE queries are executed on the services table.
+This design allows users to review previous calculations simply by changing the date in the input HTML field on the page.
+Each date corresponds to a snapshot of the service assignments as they were generated on that specific day.

+    Overview of the calculateServices Method
+The main functionality is implemented in the calculateServices method within the CalculateServices.java file.
+This method defines and solves several subproblems in order to address the main objective: calculating the service assignments for the next day in the structured and balanced manner described earlier in this document.
+It is not feasible to implement this logic in a single code block.
+Instead, the problem must be decomposed into well-defined subproblems that are solved in the correct order.

+Initialization of Data Structures
+At the start of the method, the necessary data structure objects are created:

+For Soldiers:
+An ArrayList to store all soldiers in a specific order.
+Two Set collections to store armed and unarmed soldiers, respectively.
+These sets allow constant-time lookup for soldiers by category.
+A Map<Integer, Soldier> (using the Integer wrapper class as the key type, since primitive types cannot be used as map keys) to enable constant-time access to a soldier by their ID.

+For Services:
+The services that need to be assigned to soldiers are also represented using appropriate data structures.
+These services are retrieved from the database using the findByUnit method, which returns all services for a unit in an ordered servicesOfUnit list.
+Two additional ArrayList objects are used to store armed services and unarmed services separately.
+Another list is maintained to keep soldier proportions in descending order, which is required in the subproblem where an unarmed (less demanding) service needs to be assigned to an armed soldier, as described earlier.
+Additionally, a reference variable nextDate is used to store the date for which the new service calculation is performed.
+The final subproblem addressed in the algorithm involves assigning this nextDate to the relevant records.

+Loading Data
+The first method invoked within this process is addServicesAndSoldiers.
+This method receives all previously initialized data structures as parameters and populates them with the soldiers and services of the unit.
+Each Soldier object contains a field named services, which is a list used to store the service assigned for the next day.
+The setter method in this class internally calls the add method, ensuring that the list’s size within each Soldier instance is exactly one (i.e., only the next day’s service is stored).
+Problem Definition and First Subproblem
+At this stage, the overall problem can be framed as follows:
+Iterate over all soldiers in the allSoldiers list and assign each one a service for the next day.
+However, since the number of soldiers typically exceeds the number of available services, not every soldier will receive a service assignment.
+Some must be designated as free of duty.
+Therefore, the first subproblem to solve is determining which soldiers will be free of duty.
+Once this is resolved, the remaining soldiers—whose count will match the number of available services—can then be assigned services accordingly.

     The setFreeAndOutgoingSoldiers method just check which of them are set to free of duty due to illness or anything and will not be included in the calculation.
 This block removes them from the sets in case they are set to free of duty for a specific reason from the user.
 There is a